SALT LAKE CITY — Prayers, choirs and speeches opened the Utah Legislature's 2011 general session Monday at the state Capitol.

 Until Frank discovered the problem, residents thought he'd been their representative since 2003, along with Valentine and Rep. Jason Chaffetz, R-Utah.
 Instead, they're represented by Rep. John Dougall, R-American Fork, who has joined Valentine in pushing for the boundary change; Sen. Howard Stephenson, R-Draper; and Rep. Jim Matheson, D-Utah.

 The House GOP caucus overwhelmingly voted last week against seating Frank and fell short of enough votes to support redrawing the district boundaries.
-House Democrats were advised Monday to stay out of the fight by an attorney hired by the state Democratic Party to examine the issue.
+House Democrats were advised Monday to stay out of the fight by an attorney hired by the state Democratic Party to examine the issue.8 comments on this story

 With lawmakers set to begin redrawing all of the state's legislative and congressional boundaries again later this year based on the 2010 Census results, there is reluctance to make a change that could benefit one of Lockhart's political allies.